ARM-software/lisa/doc/source/writing_extensions.rst

 for the full list of its methods and their functionality.

-Other Extension Types
+Other Plugin Types
 =====================

-In addition to extension types covered above, there are few other, more specialized ones.
+In addition to plugin types covered above, there are few other, more specialized ones.
 They will not be covered in as much detail.
 Most of them expose relatively simple interfaces with only a couple of methods and it is expected that if the need arises to extend them, the API-level documentation